- Pump Skid Systems

 - About Us

-Knowledge and resources are extremely limited on this topic, except what you may find in the Installation, Operation and Maintenance (IOM) manual (which is minimal).
-By following 5 simple rules, you can avoid premature pump failure and related pump piping pitfalls.
+Knowledge and resources are extremely limited on this topic, except what you may find in the Installation, Operation, and Maintenance (IOM) manual (which is minimal).
+But by following these 6 simple rules, you can avoid premature pump failure and related pump piping pitfalls.

 Include a straight run pipe length equal to 5 to 10 times the pipe diameter between the pump inlet and any obstruction in the suction line.
 Note: Obstructions include valves, elbows, "tees", and etc.

-Keeping the suction piping short ensures that inlet pressure drop is as low as possible.
-The straight run pipe gives you a uniform velocity across the pipe diameter at pump inlet.
+Keeping the pump suction piping short ensures that the inlet pressure drop is as low as possible.
+The straight run pipe gives you a uniform velocity across the pipe diameter at the pump inlet.
 Both are important to achieving optimal suction.

 Pumps should never support the suction or discharge piping.
 Any stress on the pump casing by the piping system greatly reduces pump life and performance.